 Europe: countries quiz (type answer)

 The question will ask about an area highlighted on the map.
 Type in your answer.
 Spelling counts, but accents are not required and are not marked as incorrect.
 There may be locations where more than one answer is acceptable.
-If you are signed in, your score will be saved and you can keep track of your progress.

 map of Europe